 September 23, 2013.
 MSU Alumni Foundation Annual Retired Faculty and Staff Dinner.
 President Waded Cruzado provided a welcome message and Engineers Without Borders mentor Dr. Doug Young, Emeritus Professor of Economics, discussed "Adventures in Retirement--from Montana to Kenya."

 April 17, 2013.
 Brown Bag Luncheon Series.
 David Quammen, local author, spoke on emerging zoonotic diseases and his new book, "Spillover".

 April 3, 2013.
 Luncheon Series.
-Connie Welsh, Director of Benefits for the Montana University System, and colleagues discussed upcoming changes in the benefits program for retirees.
+Connie Welsh, Director of Benefits for the Montana University System, discussed upcoming changes for 2013-2014 in the benefits program for retirees.

 March 20, 2013.
 Brown Bag Luncheon Series.
 Dr. David Arnon, a local physician, spoke about the health care situation in American and where we are or are not headed.

 February 20, 2013.
 Brown Bag Luncheon Series.
 Dr. David Klumpar, Research Professor of Physics with the MSU Space Science and Engineering Laboratory, spoke on "Made in Montana by Montana Students: MSU's Earth Orbiting Satellites".